 The London Coin Company are an official PCGS Authorised Dealer for the UK and Europe and offer Dealers and Collectors the opportunity to get their Coins and Banknotes Certified and Graded.

-(Coins and Banknotes to be received by us no later than the 28th November for them to be included)
+(Coins and Banknotes to be received by us no later than the Dates to be Confirmed for them to be included)

 Download Coin Grading Submission Form

 For collectors or dealers looking to grade quantities of 100+ of the same coin or banknote please contact us directly on email email@example.com or call us on +44 (0)20 8343 2231 to discuss further.

 | How to Submit Coins / Banknotes For Grading:

 Once you have decided which coins and/or banknotes you would like to get Certified Slabbed and Graded, you should fill out the Coin Grading Submission Form or Banknote Gold Shield Grading Submission Form and send the coins/banknotes with the completed and signed Submission Form to the address below to be received by us no later than the dates mentioned above for them to be included.